-- 1. The necessity of the analysis of contextual aspects of creation and understanding of cultural texts. - 2.
+- 1. The necessity of the analysis of contextual aspects of creation and understanding of texts of cultural anthropology. - 2.
 The problem of evident and hidden factors influencing the cultural texts creation. - 3.
 The interrelationship of the superficial and deep levels of cultural text meaning. - 4.
 The unity of the process and result in discourse analysis.

-Olssen, M. Discourse, Complexity, Normativity: Tracing the elaboration of Foucault's materialist concept of discourse / M. Olssen. - Open Review of Educational Research. - 2014, vol.1, No1. - P. 28-39.
+Olssen, M. Discourse, Complexity, Normativity: Tracing the elaboration of Foucault's materialist concept of discourse / M. Olssen. - Open Review of Educational Research. - 2014, vol.1, N{21} . - P. 28-39.

-KNOWLEDGE CONTROL SECTION CRITERIA FOR ASSESSMENT OF STUDENTS ANSWERS AT THE EXAM
+KNOWLEDGE CONTROL SECTION

+CRITERIA FOR ASSESSMENT OF STUDENTS ANSWERS AT THE EXAM